yucheng91/CI3-expenses-manager/README.md

 ```

 ## Credit

+Images & Background
 - icons8.com - Financial icon as the logo
 - webgradients.com - Providing CSS code for the background gradient

+Acknowledgements
+- inspiration for this project is from mobile expenses management such as Monefy- Money Manager,Goodbudget